JuliaMolSim/Molly.jl/GPU_PATCH.md

   ### What to add:

+  - A stable benchmark case for:
+      - the `66ccb5` dense cutoff-style baseline
-  - A stable benchmark case for the CUDA tile path on one realistic cutoff system and one sparse synthetic system.
+      - the current tile-list path on the same dense system
+      - one sparse synthetic system where tile-list behavior should help
   - Timing breakdowns for:
       - Morton sort/compress/reorder
       - tile finding